Alkis Karmpaliotis

 -

-I have also had the pleasure of interviewing several influential musicians and scholars — all of whom I reached out to either through social media or by contacting their agencies — including three GRAMMY winners:
+I have also had the pleasure of interviewing several influential musicians, scholars, and administrators — all of whom I reached out to either through social media or by contacting their agencies — including four GRAMMY winners.
+I conducted my first interview in 2020, and have since added six more:

 -